Are You in Danger?

 Find someone who understands clergy abuse and the process to walk this road with you.
 You have a lot to process and need someone who will keep your conversations confidential as you tell your story.

 DO NOT MEET WITH ANYONE WITHOUT REPRESENTATION.
-What I eventually figured out is that trying to handle this the "godly" way by getting in the room with the leadership leads to misunderstandings and confusion on both sides.
+What I eventually figured out is that trying to handle this the "godly" way by getting in the room with the church leadership leads to misunderstandings and confusion on both sides.
 Everyone is filtering or funneling the information they hear through fear, trauma, some possible misunderstandings of scripture and some possible misunderstandings of law/church ethics.
 You need experts to help with this process.
 I thought by dealing with it myself, it would communicate grace and unity and I believe our church leadership thought the same.
 But the fact is, we were all unqualified and misunderstandings led to regrettable behavior on both sides.
 This led to a they said/they said which ended up hurting people.
 I think it's healthier to get outside help.
+I also learned I was suffering from a great deal of trauma from the abusive relationship with my pastor boss and church leaders are not trauma informed or trained.
+They can worsen your trauma whether they intend to or not.

 In this article, What I Wish the Church Knew About Harassment, an anonymous woman who dealt with pastoral harassment offers this advice.
 "To those who believe they might be experiencing sexual harassment, I would say, document everything.
 Even if you just write down the date and a description of the incidents, that counts far more than your memory (it shouldn’t, but it does).
 Save emails.
 Write down who else witnessed a conversation or touch.
 Then, consult an expert.
 Talk to a lawyer, therapist, or social worker (not just friends and family!).
 Some pastors may be trained in these matters, but not all will be.
 Gather a strong support network around you, and then be very, very brave."